 Despite the known benefits of physical activity and healthy nutrition, estimates indicate that, in Europe, more than one quarter of adults are insufficiently active – and this represents an enormous personal, social and economic burden for EU citizens, national health care systems, and the EU economy.

 Mental health disorders represent a heavy burden on Europe, both at the individual and societal level.
 More than 1 in 3 Europeans experience mental health problems in any given year, and even more are affected indirectly.
 The costs in Europe have been estimated at 461 billion EUR per year (2010).
 Poor mental health is a common cause for absence from work and premature retirement, impacting the productivity and competitiveness of the European workforce.
 People with mental health problems do not have sufficient access to mental health services that can help meet their needs.
+Horizon 2020 has funded mental health research for a total of 543 million EUR.

 Foresight is a process of thinking through alternative variants of the future, with the aim to improve policy choices and decisions.
 In the European Commission's policy cycle, foresight comes at an early stage, well before decisions are taken or priorities are set.